 A White Husky puppy will cost between $500 and $800.
 A dog that comes from a show or competitive bloodline can cost more than $2,500.

 Miniature white Huskies are a bit more expensive because there is a higher demand for them, and they are harder to breed.
 They can run up to around $1,200.

 The cheapest option is to adopt a white Husky from a shelter.
 But since this dog is so rare, it might be hard to find one in a shelter, especially a puppy.

 White Husky puppies need as much care as any Siberian Husky puppy.
 It is important to feed your puppy four times a day until it is 12 weeks old.
 At around 12 weeks the amount of food fed can be reduced to three times a day.

-Your puppy should be fed high quality kibble with good quality sources of protein like chicken, meat, and fish.
-Not only will the right food allow your puppy to grow properly, it will also help it maintain a healthy skin and its all white coat.
+Your puppy should be fed high-quality kibble with good quality sources of protein like chicken, meat, and fish.
+Not only will the right food allow your puppy to grow properly, but it will also help it maintain healthy skin and its all-white coat.

 Once you have your puppy at home, you should start training and socializing immediately.